adafruit/Adafruit_Mynewt/docs/02_NewProject.md

 $ newt build blink_nordic
 ```

-# Sign the Build
+### Sign the Build

-You then need to **sign the build** so that we have some basic version
+You then need to **sign the build** for any app(s) so that we have some basic
-information and so that the bootloader will accept the firmware image(s), which
+version information and so that the bootloader will accept the firmware image(s),
-is done via the `newt create-image` command:
+which is done via the `newt create-image` command:

 ```
 $ newt create-image blink_nordic 1.0.0
 ```

-# Flashing the Device
+## Flashing the Device

 You can now flash the device via newt with the following command(s):